ecomfe/veui-docs/one/docs/en-US/components/uploader.md

 | `extra-operation` | The content of extra operatins when under image upload mode, eg. custom buttons.
 Shares the same slot properties with slot `file'. |

 ^^^button-label
 The content of the uploader button.
-Suggests to select a file by default.
+By default, it suggests to select a file for file uploaders and shows an upload icon for image uploaders.
 ^^^

 ^^^type-invalid